Jatin-exe/2022_qutech_challenge/README.md

 Once both of the parties have the key they can use it to encrypt their messages and talk freely. (antman in the quantum realm might be able to tresspass, no gurantee)

-IF EVE-
-NOISE - QUNATUM ERROR CORRECTION
+Breahcer has access to the Quantum Channel but if he decides to observe the state of the Qubit, there is a 50% chance that he will corrupt the Information being transfered and Alice and Bob will realise about the Tresspasser, This can be futher improved with better Error Correction to prevent false positives, Long bits

 ## Actual Workings

-The Program can be run locally by acquiring the requiremnets in requirements.txt and running python run.py
+The Program can be run locally by acquiring the requiremnets in `requirements.txt` and running `python run.py`

 ^^
 The Application currently remains incomplete as of now.